predyprotocol/predy-bot-examples/README.md

 =====

 This is experimental code.
 Please try this on TESTNET only.
+This program is a bot program to get the gamma short or gamma long position and keep it delta neutral in Predy V2.
-This bot code is using Defender Autotask.
+The code is using Defender Autotask.

 ## Running Locally